Auto Chess Accessibility Report

 Rubber Banding: Trailing players are dynamically given an advantage, or the game gets easier if you die frequently.
 This is usually in multiplayer games, but can also include single-player games that adjust difficulty dynamically.

-Auto Chess has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Auto Chess which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading